zapier/zapier-platform/packages/cli/docs/cli.md

 **Flags**
 * `-f, --format` | Change the way structured data is presented.
 If "json" or "raw", you can pipe the output of the command into other tools, such as jq.
 One of `[plain | json | raw | row | table]`.
 Defaults to `table`.
 * `-d, --debug` | Show extra debugging output.

+## yo

+> Initialize a new Zapier integration.
+Optionally uses a template.

+**Usage**: `zapier yo PATH`

+After running this, you'll have a new example integration in your directory.
+If you re-run this command on an existing directory it will leave existing files alone and not clobber them.

+This doesn't register or deploy the integration with Zapier - try the `zapier register` and `zapier push` commands for that!

+**Arguments**
+* (required) `path` | Where to create the new integration.
+If the directory doesn't exist, it will be created.
+If the directory isn't empty, we'll ask for confirmation

+**Flags**
+* `-a, --auth` | Your integration's auth type.
+* `-d, --debug` | Show extra debugging output.

+**Examples**
+* `zapier yo ./some/path`
+* `zapier yo . --auth oauth2`